What is it?

 Decisions will be communicated by: 27 July 2019

-Development programmes funded by Jerwood Arts must adhere to our core criteria for those we wish to support, they must be run by arts organisations for beneficiaries:
+Development programmes funded by Jerwood Arts must adhere to our core criteria for those we wish to support.
+This means they must be run by arts organisations for individuals who are:

-- within the first ten years of starting a professional practice (this can be self-defined – see FAQs for details)
+- within the first 10 years of starting a professional practice (this can be self-defined – see FAQ for details)

 - willing to be bold and take risks

-- who are living and working in the UK and committed to making a positive contribution to the UK arts sector
+- living and working in the UK and committed to making a positive contribution to the UK arts sector

-Additionally, you can apply to the Development Programme Fund if:
+Additionally, you can apply to the Development Programme Fund if you:

-- you have a single-cycle project or programme starting from January 2020
+- have a single-cycle project or programme starting from January 2020

-- you have a professional staff and are an organisation with appropriate governance, capacity and experience
+- have a professional staff and are an organisation with appropriate governance, capacity and experience

 You cannot apply if:

-- you are a large organisation where the proposed programme is one of many that you run, unless there is an exceptional rationale based on the impact and benefit to the artists
+- you are a very large organisation where the proposed programme is one of many that you run, unless there is an exceptional rationale based on the impact and benefit to the artists, curators and/or producers

 - you expect rolling or future funding for your programme from Jerwood Arts

-If your application is unsuccessful, you will have an opportunity to request written feedback on your application within six weeks of the outcome.
+If your Expression of Interest is unsuccessful you can request written feedback on your application within six weeks of the outcome.

 - inform us of the progress of the project and any significant changes before they happen

-- credit Jerwood Arts as a supporter of the project on all digital and print materials, in line with our guidance
+- credit Jerwood Arts as a supporter of the project on all digital and print materials

-- participate in the Jerwood Arts network of artists and organisations, including events
+- participate in the Jerwood Arts network of artists, organisations and events

 - contribute to our research on support for artists

-- write a report at the end of the project telling us how it went against your original plan
+- submit a report at the end of the project telling us how it went against your original plan

 Eligibility check and longlist

-Applications will be reviewed by at least two Jerwood Arts staff members, who will meet to decide on a longlist of approximately 100 applications per round.
+Applications will be reviewed by Jerwood Arts staff, who will meet to decide on a longlist of approximately 100 applications per round.

 Artist Adviser assessment